The Goodness of Milk and Tips for Optimum Benefits

 By Naiwen Hu

-12/23/2024Updated: 12/26/2024
+12/23/2024Updated: 12/30/2024

-In traditional Chinese medicine (TCM), milk is known for its nourishing and moisturizing properties.
-However, too much can increase “dampness,” particularly when it comes to cold milk, which may amplify the effect.
-Dampness can disrupt the spleen and stomach’s functions, making it harder for the body to expel excess fluids and weakening digestion.
+However, TCM warns that too much milk can increase “dampness,” particularly in the case of cold milk, which may amplify the effect.
+Dampness can disrupt the spleen’s and stomach’s functions, making it harder for the body to expel excess fluids and weakening digestion, it holds.

-As TCM states, “Stomach disharmony leads to restless sleep,” meaning bloating or stomach discomfort can disrupt sleep quality.
+As TCM states, “Stomach disharmony leads to restless sleep,” meaning that bloating or stomach discomfort can disrupt sleep quality.
 In such cases, drinking a warm cup of milk can help protect the stomach lining, nourish gastric fluids, and provide soothing warmth to ease the stomach.

 Recommended Daily Intake